javitocor/MasterChess-RoR-Capstone-Project/README.md

 - You will be able to see all users list.
 - You will be able to see selected user page with their user name and all gambits written by them (the most recent posts on the top).
 - You will be able to follow a user.
-- You will see a button “Follow” next to the name of user who your are not following yet - on both users’ list and single user page.
+- You will see a button “Follow” next to the name of the user who you are not following yet - on both users’ list and single-user page.
 - You will be able to create new gambits (text only).
-- You will be able to like/dislike gambits (but you can like single post only once).
+- You will be able to like/dislike gambits (but you can like a single post only once).
 - You will be able to add comments to gambits.
-- You will be able to see “Timeline” page with gambits (with number of likes and comments) written by you and all the users yu are following (the most recent posts on the top).
+- You will be able to see “Timeline” page with gambits (with the number of likes and comments) written by you and all the user's you are following (the most recent posts on the top).
 - Timeline page is the root page of the app.
 - You can add your profile photo and your cover photo.
-- You can search a user or a keyword inside a gambit.
+- You can search for a user or a keyword inside a gambit.

 ## Built With